New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - Meet the vendor.
 Try to visit the business.

-- Assess the key risks associated with the business' future trading.
+- Assess the key risks associated with future trading.

 Ask industry experts for their views.